neo4j/neo4j-python-driver/docs/source/api.rst

     logging.getLogger("neo4j").addHandler(handler)
     # make sure the logger logs on the desired log level
     logging.getLogger("neo4j").setLevel(logging.DEBUG)
-    # from now on, DEBUG logging to stderr is enabled in the driver
+    # from now on, DEBUG logging to stdout is enabled in the driver

 *********